rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 		// ...
 	}

 The `Responding` interface defines a method `respond` which receives a `Request` object from *curir*.
-We can use it to get information about the request, for example the request method or the value of a `page` parameter in case the list in paginated.
+We can use it to get information about the request, for example the request method or the value of a `page` parameter in case the list is paginated.

 	#IndexResource.php/IndexResource